 Equinox Gold is evaluating the benefits of constructing a larger CIL plant, which would have an impact on the current feasibility estimate for construction capital which includes the CIL plant, power, a tailings filtration system and the associated deposition area.

-Engineering and optimization studies related to the CIL plant will be complete around year-end 2020 after which the Company expects to provide an update on the Company’s plans to increase the size of the CIL plant and costs to construct the plant and will seek Board of Directors approval to commence construction.
+Engineering and optimization studies related to the CIL plant will be complete in early 2021 after which the Company expects to provide an update on the Company’s plans to increase the size of the CIL plant and costs to construct the plant and will seek Board of Directors approval to commence construction.
 Furthermore, the mine planning and scheduling is being updated to reflect the larger plant size, optimized plant layout and higher gold prices.
 This update is expected to allow for conversion of additional ounces from resource to reserve, which would extend the mine life.
 This information is expected to be available with the updated study.

 Initial mining in the Guadalupe open pit and preparatory work for Bermejal underground mining was suspended at the beginning of April in compliance with the Mexican federal government’s decree related to COVID-19.
 Development activities resumed in mid-June but were suspended again in September as the result of a community blockade.

 Leagold commissioned an independent Feasibility Study in March 2019 for the expansion of the Los Filos mine complex in Mexico.
 The Feasibility Study incorporates the potential for development of the Bermejal underground mine, enlarging the Los Filos open pit mine, re-phasing of the Bermejal open pit into two distinct sections (Bermejal and Guadalupe), and the construction of a carbon-in-leach (CIL) processing facility to complement the existing heap leach facilities.